QualiSystems/devguide_source/_shells/8.2.0/customizing-driver-commands.md

     :type some_parameter: str
     :type some_other_parameter: str
     """
-    print "Thank you for calling this function."
+    return "Thank you for calling this function."
 {% endhighlight %}

 We've now created a shell with a single command.
 Similar to the flow covered in the [Getting Started]({{site.baseurl}}/shells/{{pageVersion}}/getting-started.html) tutorial, the next steps would be to create a resource instance of this shell in CloudShell and add it to a sandbox so we can experiment with it.
 You should refer to the [Getting Started]({{site.baseurl}}/shells/{{pageVersion}}/getting-started.html) tutorial for any question on how to accomplish the three steps below: